kai-lou/docker/README.md

 # docker
 The project is for storing the docker files used for homebrew projects

-The PyTorch Dockerfiles can also be used as installation guides for Anaconda.
+The PyTorch Dockerfiles can also be used as installation guides for configuring a PyTorch virtual environment in Anaconda.
 All installation commands work in an Anaconda virtual environment.

+Note that PyTorch GPU Dockerfile requires a Linux host with Nvidia GUDA driver installed.
+I only have an Ubuntu running as Windows Subsystem at the moment, so the GPU Dockerfile cannot be tested.
+If anyone can test it, please feel free to update the README.

 ## Often used Docker commands
     $ Docker images